 The Summer Undergraduate Research Program (SURP) provides stimulating and rewarding research opportunities for undergraduates considering graduate education in biomedical research.

-This program, open to high school graduates and college students, is designed specifically to prepare and support students who wish to pursue careers in medicine.
+This summer program is open to college sophomores who have completed Biology 1&2, Chemistry 1&2 (with labs) and accrued 60 credits with a science GPA of 3.6., is designed specifically to prepare and support students who wish to pursue careers in medicine.

 Visiting Students – LCME Accredited Institutions and Osteopathic School Applicants